hooktstudios/cupidon-ac/README.md

 * `changeText`: specify the text to use for the `edit` link

 ## Contributing
-Use [GitHub issues](https://github.com/hooktstudios/cupidon-ac/issues) for questions, issues and feature requests
+Use [GitHub issues](https://github.com/hooktstudios/cupidon-ac/issues) for questions, issues and feature requests.

 See [CONTRIBUTING.md](https://github.com/hooktstudios/cupidon-ac/blob/master/CONTRIBUTING.md) for more details on contributing and running test.